altunenes/easylab/docs/api_reference.md

 resize is a function that resizes all images in the folder to the desired size.

 ***rename***<a name="rename"></a>
 rename is a function that renames all images in the folder with desired prefix.
+Don't forget to add extension if you use rename option.
+If you starts with a number, it will be added to the end of the name.
+For example, if you use 1 as prefix, the image name will be 1_1.jpg, 1_2.jpg, 1_3.jpg, etc.

 ***blur***<a name="blur"></a>
 blur is a function that applies gaussian blur to all images in the folder with the given sigma and kernel size.
+Sigma is the standard deviation of the gaussian kernel.
+Kernel size is the size of the kernel.
+It should be odd.
+For example, 3, 5, 7, etc.

 ***change_extension***<a name="change_extension"></a>
 change_extension is a function that changes all images' extensions to the desired extension.